-- a) personal equipment comprising: - c) protective clothing of material to protect the skin from the heat radiating from the fire and from burns and scalding by steam.
-The outer surface is to be waterresistant: - d) boots and gloves of rubber or other electrically non-conducting material; - e) a rigid helmet providing effective protection against impact; - f) an electric safety lamp (hand lantern) of an approved type, with a minimum burning period of 3 h; - g) an axe; - 1) a breathing apparatus of a type deemed suitable by Tasneef, which may be either: - b) a smoke helmet or smoke mask which is to be provided with a suitable air pump and a length of air hose sufficient to reach, from the open deck, well clear of the hatch or doorway, to any part of the holds or machinery spaces.
-If, in order to comply with this clause b)1, an air hose exceeding 36 m in length would be necessary, a self-contained breathing apparatus is to be substituted or provided in addition as determined by Tasneef; or - c) a self-contained compressed airoperated breathing apparatus, for which the volume of air contained in the cylinders is to be at least 1200 I, or other self-contained breathing apparatus which is to be capable of functioning for at least 30 min.
-A number of spare charges, suitable for use with the apparatus provided, are to available on board to the satisfaction of Tasneef.
-This is normally to include:
+a) personal equipment comprising:

-- two cylinders for each one-cylinder and four breathing apparatus, cylinders for each two-cylinder breathing apparatus, or - one cylinder for each one-cylinder and breathing apparatus, for each cylinders two-cylinder breathing apparatus, and, in addition, an air compressor with the necessary accessories, deemed appropriate Tasneef, and capable of providing clean air at the required pressure.
+- c) protective clothing of material to protect the skin from the heat radiating from the fire and from burns and scalding by steam.
+The outer surface is to be water-resistant; - d) boots and gloves of rubber or other electrically non-conducting material; - e) a rigid helmet providing effective protection against impact; - f) an electric safety lamp (hand lantern) of an approved type, with a minimum burning period of 3 h; - g) an axe; - 1) a breathing apparatus of a type deemed suitable by Tasneef which may be either: - b) a smoke helmet or smoke mask which is to be provided with a suitable air pump and a length of air hose sufficient to reach, from the open deck, well clear of the hatch or doorway, to any part of the holds or machinery spaces.
+If, in order to comply with this clause b)1, an air hose exceeding 36 m in length would be necessary, a self-contained breathing apparatus is to be substituted or provided in addition as determined by Tasneef or - self-contained compressed c) а airoperated breathing apparatus, for which the volume of air contained in the cylinders is to be at least 1200 l, or other self-contained breathing apparatus which is to be capable of functioning for at least 30 min.
+A number of spare charges, suitable for use with the apparatus provided, are to be available on board to the satisfaction of Tasneef This is normally to include: - two cylinders for each one-cylinder breathing apparatus, and four cylinders for each two-cylinder breathing apparatus, or - one cylinder for each one-cylinder breathing apparatus, and two cylinders for each two-cylinder breathing apparatus, and, in addition, an air compressor with the necessary accessories, deemed appropriate by Tasneef and capable of providing clean air at the required pressure.